Nymphing For Steelhead: The 3 Most Effective Methods

 Best Steelhead Nymphing Fly Lines

-You could use just about any general-purpose fly line when nymphing for steelhead but there are some steelhead lines that will make casting indicator rigs with weights and bigger flies much easier.
-These lines also help with mending which gives you better drifts and that equals more steelhead.
+There are some better steelhead lines that will make casting indicator rigs with weights and bigger flies much easier.
+These lines also help with mending.

-These steelhead nymph lines often have shorter aggressive heads and long back tapers that help anglers turn over heavy nymphing rigs, especially when fishing on bigger rivers that require further casts to get your flies out to the fish.
+The best steelhead nymph lines often have shorter aggressive heads and long back tapers that help anglers turn over heavy nymphing rigs, especially when fishing on bigger rivers that require further casts to get your flies out to the fish.

-For nymphing with heavier rigs and indicators on bigger rivers like ones that you would find out west, one of the best lines is the Scientific Anglers Amplitude Anadro Fly Line.
-This line is designed to be heavier to help anglers get the indicator, weights, and flies out to the steelhead easier.
+For most indicator fishing on small to mid-sized rivers, the RIO Intouch Salmo/Steelhead Fly Line is an excellent choice.
+On bigger rivers, like the ones that you would find out west, one of the best lines is the Scientific Anglers Amplitude Anadro Fly Line.

-Indicator Fishing For Steelhead – The Better Way
+Indicator Fishing For Steelhead

 I prefer to not use the old school method of dragging my fly under an indicator anymore because I believe it is less productive and comes with some unwanted problems that limit how many fish you will catch.
+I explain this in the extended nymphing article.

 Old School Indicator Method

-That means if the spot you are fishing is 4 feet deep you want your leader below your indicator to be at least 6 feet deep
+That means if the spot you are fishing is 4 feet deep, you want your leader below your indicator to be at least 6 feet deep

 There is a better way to use an indicator.

-Suspension Nymphing For Steelhead: The Better Way
+Suspension Nymph Fishing For Steelhead: The Better Way

-Using the suspension nymphing method is one of the best ways to control the speed of your flies while taking the drag out of the presentation, and improving your strike detection.
+Using the suspension nymphing method is one of the best ways to control the speed of your flies while taking the drag out of the presentation and improving your strike detection.

 There is no weight being dragged across the bottom and there is no slack in the setup to prevent you from missing bites so now you can focus on mending your line to slow your indicator and your fly down.